 WTC WHITE PAPERS

 Wisconsin tech-based economy is a vital work in progress.
-Advancing the public discussion around Wisconsin’s high-growth economy is core to the Tech Council’s 2017 white papers, “Investing in Wisconsin’s Future.”
+Advancing the public discussion around Wisconsin’s high-growth economy is core to the Tech Council’s 2018 white papers, “Pathways to Success.”

 As the state weighs its budget priorities for the next biennium, policymakers need to hear ideas that focus on the creation of next-generation jobs for Wisconsin – and keeping our best and brightest young people at home.